-4 Pursuant to the terms of the purchase agreement between the Redevelopment Agency and Myers Drum, Myers Drum is obligated to implement the groundwater RMP Monitoring Program south of Temescal Creek; accordingly, the Successor Agency's obligation is limited to implementing the groundwater RMP Monitoring Program north of Temescal Creek.
+5 Pursuant to the terms of the purchase agreement between the Redevelopment Agency and Myers Drum, Myers Drum is obligated to implement the groundwater RMP Monitoring Program south of Temescal Creek; accordingly, the Successor Agency's obligation is limited to implementing the groundwater RMP Monitoring Program north of Temescal Creek.

-5 The DDA for South Bayfront Site A has been amended 15 times, the last occurring on January 6, 2011.
+6 The DDA for South Bayfront Site A has been amended 15 times, the last occurring on January 6, 2011.
 The applicable provision of Section 212, subsection 1, of the Site A DDA is provided in the First Implementation Agreement between the Redevelopment Agency and the South Bayfront Redevelopment Project Partnership, dated September 8, 2000.
-A copy of the First Implementation Agreement to the DDA is attached to this report as Appendix C.
+A copy of the First Implementation Agreement to the DDA is attached as Appendix C to the January 15, 2019 staff report to the Successor Agency regarding consideration of ROPS 19-20, and can be viewed at https://emeryville.legistar.com/View.ashx?M=F&ID=6964105&GUID=630010D6-9FE3-4F1A-99DC-491DA6A855FC.

-Recognized Obligation Payment Schedule 19-20 Successor Agency Meeting | January 15, 2019 Page 8 of 27
+Recognized Obligation Payment Schedule 20-21 Successor Agency Meeting | January 21, 2020 Page 8 of 29

-The costs of annual groundwater monitoring and reporting have been averaging about \$50,000 per year, or \$25,000 per year each for the Successor Agency and Sherwin-Williams.
-This amount tends to increase in the years coinciding with the Five Year Review required by the RMP Monitoring Program; the most recent having occurred in calendar year 2017 and the next due in 2022.
-For the ROPS 19-20 cycle and as reflected in ROPS line item 44, it is estimated that the Successor Agency will incur approximately \$35,000 for groundwater monitoring and reporting services provided by EKI pursuant to the RMP Monitoring Program.
+\$30,000 to \$50,000 per year.
+The amount tends to increase in the years coinciding with the Five-Year Review required by the RMP Monitoring Program.
+For the ROPS 20-21 cycle and as reflected in ROPS line item 44, it is estimated that the Successor Agency will incur approximately \$40,000 for groundwater monitoring and reporting services provided by EKI pursuant to the RMP Monitoring Program.

-As of January 1, 2019, the Successor Agency and The Sherwin-Williams Company have collectively spent \$693,882.15 on groundwater RMP Monitoring Program costs, leaving a balance of \$820,117.85 in shared (50/50) costs before the obligation shifts to a 95/5 split.
-Thus, as of January 1, 2019, the Successor Agency's allocation of the remaining shared costs is one half of \$820,117.85, or \$410,058.92.
+As of January 1, 2020, the Successor Agency and The Sherwin-Williams Company have collectively spent \$714,015.24 on RMP Monitoring Program costs, leaving a balance of \$799,984.76 in shared (50/50) costs before the obligation shifts to a 95/5 split.
+Thus, as of January 1, 2019, the Successor Agency's allocation of the remaining shared costs is one half of \$799,984.76, or \$399,992.38.
 This is the total outstanding obligation reflected in the PSA with EKI and on ROPS line item 44.

-At present the Redevelopment Agency/Successor Agency, The Sherwin-Williams Company and the Myers Drum Container Corporation have conducted over 15 years of groundwater monitoring and reporting for South Bayfront Site A and the monitoring and reporting activities will continue for some indeterminate time.
+At present the Redevelopment Agency/Successor Agency, The Sherwin-Williams Company and the Myers Drum Container Corporation have conducted over 16 years of groundwater monitoring and reporting for South Bayfront Site A and the monitoring and reporting activities will continue for some indeterminate time.
 At some point in the future, depending on the data reflected in the annual monitoring and reporting, DTSC can require further groundwater remediation activities, continued groundwater monitoring, or some combination thereof, or discontinuance and termination of the RMP Monitoring Program in total or as to that part conducted to the north of Temescal Creek or that part conducted to the south of Temescal Creek.
 As noted above, pursuant to the Settlement Agreement with The Sherwin-Williams Company, any costs in excess of \$1,514,000 are shared 95% by Sherwin-Williams and 5% by the Successor Agency.
 However, any such costs in excess of this \$1,514,000 figure are not reflected in the total outstanding obligation under the PSA with EKI and shown on ROPS line item 44.